All Episodes

 Oh, wait a minute, you did.

-Um they didn't do it.
+And they didn't do it.

-And here it is ten months later.
+And here it is 10 months later.

-And this is, I think everybody's frustration.
+And this is, I think, everybody's frustration.

 They weren't ready for repealing and replacing.

-You can't it's like the gang that can't shoot straight.
+It's like the gang that can't shoot straight.

 They're not ready for this tax bill.

-Although you're right, it's simple on paper, seven brackets to three.
+Although you're right, it's simple on paper: seven brackets to three.

 Then we'll repatriate the trillions that are overseas for multinational corporations.